-18. If a maul is formed immediately after a player has directly caught an opponent's kick in open play, a scrum that is awarded for any of the above reasons will be to the team of the ball catcher.
+- 18. A player who is, or was part of the maul may not play an opponent near it (within 1m), and who is attempting to play the ball away.
+Sanction: Penalty. - 19.
+If a maul is formed immediately after a player has directly caught an opponent's kick in open play, a scrum that is awarded for any of the above reasons will be to the team of the ball catcher.